 To use Connected Sheets:

-- Your Looker instance must be Looker-hosted on Google Cloud.
+- Your Looker instance must be Looker-hosted.

 - Each user who wants to connect to your Looker instance from Google Sheets must use the same email address in their Looker user account as they use for their Google Workspace account.
 If their Workspace and Looker account email addresses are different, they will receive an error when they try to connect to Looker from Sheets.

 - Access to services that are not controlled individually must be turned on in your Google Workspace admin console.
 This is typically enabled by default.
 For more information, see the Manage access to services that aren't controlled individually help article.

 Connecting to Looker from Google Sheets

 From the Google Sheets Data menu, select Data Connectors and then select Connect to Looker.